Wedding season in Goa

 Time constraints and busy schedules

 Another factor that could influence the couple’s decision is the schedules of near and dear ones that would like at their ceremony.
-A wedding after all is an emotional time and many couples would prefer having their loved ones present with them on their big day irrespective of the weather conditions, adjusting other aspects of the wedding accordingly,
+Tying the knot after all is an emotional time and many couples would prefer having their loved ones present with them on their big day irrespective of the weather conditions, adjusting to make the necessary arrangements.

 The holiday season

-The only downside to having a wedding in the summer months is the high heat and humidity, however a twilight ceremony along a beach side lawn would be a perfect setting even at this time of the year.
+The only downside to summer months is the high heat and humidity, however a twilight ceremony along a beach side lawn would be a perfect setting even at this time of the year.